Disability Services for Students UPPS No. 07.11.01

 a. acquire a reasonable level of documentation from students with disabilities.
 Students can disclose their disability to the ODS for two purposes:

 1) to establish that they are a member of a protected class and, therefore, protected under the law:

 Students who want to be considered by the university as having a disability for the purposes of being a member of a protected class must provide written documentation to the ODS from an appropriate evaluator.
-This documentation must meet at least one of the three criteria outlined in Section 02.06 of this UPPS and will be used for the sole purpose of documenting the existence of a disability; and
+This documentation must meet at least one of the three criteria outlined in Section 02.06 and will be used for the sole purpose of documenting the existence of a disability; and

 2) to establish the need for accommodations to ensure equal access: